elec327/elec327.github.io/lab8/index.md

   and back.
 How does this sound?
 Can you explain?
   {: class="questions"}

 Now, modify the code you built for question 2 to be general.
+The way that I think of music is as a series of notes, each with a corresponding duration.
+So a function that would play a song would have a prototype that looks like `void PlaySound(int *Notes, int* Durations, int Length)` (remember that arrays don't have a built in length in C!).
+Alternatively, one could think of the music as having a fundamental duration (e.g., one eighth note), and the song would be specified as a series of eighth notes at different frequencies.
+Then, the prototype would look like `void PlaySound(int *Notes, int Length, int Duration)`, where the `Duration` parameter is the length in time of the fundamental unit.
+While the `Notes` in either case are probably properly thought of as frequencies, you can choose to specify them as periods for runtime efficiency.
+You should implement one of these two prototypes, or, if you have a very good (and well-commented reason), another one.

+A few notes:
+  - Advanced musicians will recognize that in a lot of music there are tiny implicit rests between individual notes that allow, for e.g., two quarter notes versus an individual half-note to have different sounds.
+Implement this for extra credit.
-"Sound strings" should be specified as a sequence of frequencies (or periods) stored in an array, with a separate "tone length" variable specifying how long each note should be played for.
-Note that because each tone has a different frequency, keeping track of how long each has played is a slightly nontrivial task (though you should be able to figure out a simple way of accumulating periods properly to account for their different lengths).
-You should create a function with prototype `void PlaySound(int* SoundString, int StringLength, int ToneDuration)` that initializes the proper global state variables and starts the sound playing.
-The ISR should ensure that, once started, the sound string is played once.
-You might want to create a special tone symbol which corresponds to a "rest", to enable more complex sounds.
+  - Because each tone has a different frequency, keeping track of how long each has played is a slightly nontrivial task (though you may be able to figure out a simple way of accumulating periods properly to account for their different lengths).
+Alternatively, you can use the second timer module to help with note duration.
+  - `PlaySound()` should initialize the proper global state variables and start the sound playing.
+An interrupt-driven process should ensure that, once started, the sound string is played only once.
+  - You should organize your code into two or more source code files, one with the `main()` function (and maybe other stuff), and one with `PlaySound()` and maybe other stuff.

 Create the proper sequences for the first lines of "Twinkle, twinkle little star", and "Mary had a little lamb".
-Set up an infinite loop so that you play a sequence and then have quiet for a few seconds. **You may use __delay_cycles for this part of this lab!** __Be prepared to demonstrate how your code works, including playing the two sequences at different speeds.__
+Set up an infinite loop so that you play a sequence and then have quiet for a few seconds. **You may use __delay_cycles for this part of this lab!**

+You will be graded on the following:
+  - Code quality: use of multiple files, proper header calling, explanatory comments, PlaySound() function with proper prototype, reasonable architecture [about 40 pts]
+  - Functionality: changing a variable or commenting/uncommenting a small number of lines of code should change which song is played, with comments indicating how to do this for the peer grader; songs sound correct [about 40 pts]
+  - Extra: rests/pauses between notes implemented and demonstrated [up to 10 pts], LPM3 used [up to 5 pts], other special features

 #### Part 2: Simon PCB - See midterm project for details